-Strategic Topic 9-9: Social Determinates of Health Strategy describes the Agency's strategy for use of social determinates of health.
+Strategic Topic 9-8: Social Determinates of Health Strategy describes the Agency's strategy for use of social determinates of health.

-SOCIAL DETERMINATES OF HEALTH Current 2018 TIMELINE 2020 2022 2025 Ad hoc - No strategy.
-Individuals desiring to use social determinates of health for analysis are on their own to find solutions. Х Begin supporting common business processes from Ad hoc sources. Х Develop sourcing and data sharing strategy and plan. х Collect and store social determinates of health data for advanced analytics.
-Non-relational or Non- relational / Relational Hybrid ->
+SOCIAL TIMELINE

+DETERMINATES OF Current Future

+HEALTH

+Ad hoc - No strategy.

+Individuals desiring to

+use social

+determinates of X

+health for analysis

+are on their own to find solutions.

+Begin supporting

+common business

+processes from Ad

+hoc sources.

+Develop sourcing and

+data sharing strategy X

+and plan.

+Collect and store Non-relational

+social determinates or Non-

+of health data for relational /

+advanced analytics.
+Relational

+auvanceu analytics.
+Hybrid

+Currently, there is not an Agency-wide strategy for the sourcing, sharing, and use of

+social determinates of health data.
+Select individuals/departments are using social

+determinates of health data but processes are entirely ad hoc.

+Analysis The fixture etate etvetomy is to develop and execute a plan for according a taring and according

-SOCIAL DETERMINATES OF HEALTH Current 2018 TIMELINE 2020 2022 2025 Analysis Currently, there is not an Agency-wide strategy for the sourcing, sharing, and use of social determinates of health data.
-Select individuals/departments are using social determinates of health data but processes are entirely ad hoc.
-The future state strategy is to develop and execute a plan for sourcing, storing, and using social determinates of health data across the Agency.
-Given the structured, semi-structured, and unstructured nature of this broad category of data, either a Non-relational database or bybrid Non-relational (Agency).
+· The future state strategy is to develop and execute a plan for sourcing, storing, and u

+social determinates of health data across the Agency.
+Given the structured, semi- structured, and unstructured nature of this broad category of data, either a Non-relative

+database or hybrid Non-relational / Relational database will be required.

+ualabase of Hybri u mon-relational/

-Strategic Topic 9-9: Social Determinates of Health Strategy
+Strategic Topic 9-8: Social Determinates of Health Strategy